itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 Next we add all vectors together.
 This operation looks like voting.
 For example we have 3 vectors.
-If the first two vectors have 1 at the first position and the third one has -1 at the same position, so the winner must be value 1.
+If the first two vectors have 1 at the first position and the third one has -1 at the same position, so the winner should be value 1.
 We can make the same voting procedure with :math:`sign` function.
-So the output value must be 1 if total value is greater then zero and -1 otherwise.
+So the output value should be 1 if total value is greater then zero and -1 otherwise.

 .. math::